DJJo14/esp32_rmt_uart/Readme.md

 Bam i just created 4 extra uarts on the esp32 for esphome....

 It started as a prove of concept, but it is working now.
 I needed it for reading of energy meter of different venders, where the baud rate and other settings could not be set to be compatible with each other. but i think there are a lot of other users that are wanting this, so i putting it out there.
-For this uart i used the RMT peripheral.
+For this uart i used the [RMT peripheral](https://docs.espressif.com/projects/esp-idf/en/v5.4/esp32/api-reference/peripherals/rmt.html).

 The RMT peripheral is meant to be used for receiving and sending ir and rf signals.
 It is already used in esphome for the IR remote and the led strip.
 I used the RMT peripheral to send and recive uart signals, because it is non blocking even in the recive part.
 This looks perfect but there is a but...

-## limitations
+## Limitations

 This uart is meant to be used in combination with modbus, because the number of bytes that are send and recive are limited.
 The RMT peripheral uses symbols.
 In a symbol you can set the level of the signal and the duration of the signal.
 To make it more complicated in one symbol you can set 2 levels and 2 durations.